Please check back for updates to this information:

 Q: What should I send with my child for lunchtime?

 A: Students should bring a sack lunch with them.
 Make sure nothing needs to be refrigerated or reheated.
-Please do not include food items that contain nuts.
+Please do not include food items that contain any type of nuts or peanuts (which are technically a legume).

 Q: How will you communicate with me?

 A: We primarily contact parents through email.
 Parents should also check the website for updates, announcements, and newsletters.
-Teacher may choose to include handouts in childrens' Monday folders.
+Teachers may choose to include handouts in their students' Friday Folders.